ShahzaibSE/panacloud-bootcamp-2020/README.md

 # panacloud-bootcamp-2020

-We are working with github actions.
+We are working with github actions and deploying a simple website.